Retro-Devils/Devils-Corral/README.md

 - How do I pick different gun types?

-            For Gun4IR, Wii Mote, & China Clone

-                When game is loading press a pick "Gun4ir-Flycst", "Wii-Flycast" or "ChinaGun-Flycast"

-            For Sinden

-                When game is loading pick normal emu .
-Example flycast or lceumm.
+                When game is laoding set default emu for each system to Lightgun-YOURGUN

 - Does this come with games ?

                 No or bios.
-Thiers probably a loaded version out thier.
+Thiers probably a loaded version out thier. ;)

 - Does this support more than Light gun games?